-Please find attached the 2019-20 public health funding approval letters for your public health unit, as signed by the Honourable Christine Elliott, Deputy Premier and Minister of Health, and Dr. David Williams, Chief Medical Officer of Health.
+Please find attached the 2019-20 one-time capital funding approval letters for your public health unit, as signed by the Honourable Christine Elliott, Deputy Premier and Minister of Health, and Dr. David Williams, Chief Medical Officer of Health, to support the Ontario Seniors Dental Care Program.

-Also attached to this email are new Schedules to the Public Health Funding and Accountability Agreement that outline the terms and conditions governing the funding.
+Also attached are new Schedules to the Public Health Funding and Accountability Agreement that outline the terms and conditions governing the one-time capital funding.